Feature Matrix

 | Relay Server | Yes | Yes | Yes |

-Remote Control delivers H.264 video over the relay when available and falls back to JPEG frames over SignalR when it cannot.
+Remote Screen Control delivers H.264 video over the relay when available and falls back to JPEG frames over SignalR when it cannot.
 The product does not use VNC or RDP.
 Full detail, including session switching, recording, and unattended access, is in Chapter 3 and A.7.
+Linux support is experimental and depends on the device's display server (X11 or Wayland); its prerequisites, the desktop/display-server support matrix, and how unattended access works on Wayland are covered in X.8.5.

 The Relay Server provides end-to-end-encrypted TCP tunnels and jump-host access for network devices without an agent.
 See Chapter 9.